waynegraham/registry.clir.org/_projects/2010-enhancing-access-to-the-history-of-san-diego-and-th.md

 ---
 layout: project
-title: "Enhancing Access to the History of San Diego and the Border Region"
+title: Enhancing Access to the History of San Diego and the Border Region
 ---